 But why can’t we have both?
 What’s wrong with astrology and astronomy?
 Palmistry and chaos theory?
 Gods (for adults) and — for children — superhero films?
 We don’t use architecture to prove that music is wrong; why must we use accounting to rule out the I-ching?

 Intelligent scientists don’t have a problem with this.
 It’s followers of the religion of scientism who object.
 Scientism — the belief that the abstract and abstracting mind can reveal reality — asserts that the scientific method can explain everything.
 Love, death, the origins of the universe, the nature of consciousness, the source of creativity and the quality of the context — all these things can be reduced to abstract elements and understood through experiment-tested systems and theories.
-Anyone with who has lived a full, sensate life, outside of institutions; anyone with any real honesty, who has faced and attempted to solve his or her deepest problems through thought; anyone with actual intelligence, capable of perceiving qualities that the abstract mind cannot grasp; such people1 know that scientism is absurd nonsense.
-They cannot, of course, scientifically prove it is nonsense, any more than they, or anyone else, can prove that time does, or does not exist.
+Anyone with who has lived a full, sensate life, outside of institutions; anyone with any real honesty, who has faced and attempted to solve his or her deepest problems through thought; anyone with actual intelligence, capable of perceiving qualities that the abstract mind cannot grasp; such people1 know that scientism is absurd nonsense, unable to answer any questions which actually mean anything to us, such as (as Tolstoy’s said), how we are to live and what we are to do.
+They cannot, of course, scientifically prove scientism is nonsense, any more than they, or anyone else, can prove that time does, or does not exist.
 They are addressing a reality which is, in a sense, inimical to proof, abstraction, cause and effect.

 What ‘caused’ the universe?
 How can you prove it?
 What is its nature?
 What ‘causes’ consciousness?
 How can you prove it?
 What is its nature?
 What ‘causes’ all the cells in the developing body to know where they have to go?
 How can you prove it?
 What are their nature?
 What ‘causes’ my character?
 How can you prove it?
 What is its nature?
 The answers that science provides are, to an extent, interesting and occasionally useful, but compared to those provided by great art, great myth, folk wisdom and so-called superstition, they are besides the point.